Jon Morgan

 They will take care of all of that for you and make sure that everything is in order.

-Having a registered agent service handle all of this for you will also save you time and headache while protecting your business from any legal consequences down the road due to lack of compliance.
+Having a registered agent service handle all of this for you will also save you time and headache while protecting your business from any legal consequences down the road due to a lack of compliance.

 The last thing that a startup LLC in South Dakota wants, or can afford, are fines or other penalties for not having an office space or designated registered agent in the state.